Mahesh49/CTM/README.md

 Update all webdriver versions
 # npm run update

+Please keep in mind, that selenium server should be running seperately in the background for Protractor tests.
-Start the webdriver server (may require Java installed, is so install Java and include java path in env. variables)
+To start the selenium server (may require Java installed, is so install Java and include java path in env. variables)
 # npm run selenium

 In seperate terminal to run the tests, this will compile and run the web-smoke.js file